Teddy bears, clothes and messages of love: Afghan refugees receive warm welcome in some countries

-But some among the relatively small handful with the right paperwork who weathered the chaos of Kabul airport in recent days and managed to board flights out, have been received with warmly in airports around the world.
+But some among the relatively small handful with the right paperwork who weathered the chaos of the Kabul airport in recent days and managed to board flights out have been received warmly upon arrival around the world.

-Children were given white and pink teddy bears and met with welcome banners at Seoul’s Incheon airport, where hundreds of Afghans arrived – not as refugees, but dubbed by authorities as “persons of special merit,” in a bid to deter anti-migrant abuse.
-Some 370 people have been granted short-stay visas that are valid for up to 90 days, with local media reporting that they are likely to be converted into long-term visas.
+Children were given white and pink teddy bears and met with welcome banners at Incheon International Airport in South Korea, where hundreds of Afghans arrived — not as refugees, but dubbed by authorities as “persons of special merit,” in a bid to deter anti-migrant abuse.
+Approximately 390 people have been granted short-stay visas that are valid for up to 90 days, with local media reporting that they are likely to be converted into long-term visas.

 The youngsters were photographed clutching their new toys as they boarded buses and walked alongside their loved ones.